BodhiDev/ArcThemes/README.md

  * It created code that could not be decomiled with edje_decc.
 People expect edje_decc to be able to decompile e themes.
  * Štefan's fork of LeBlues enlightenment-arc-theme turned into the MoskhaArcGreen theme and no longer could be used to build the arc and arc dark themes.
  * Separating the source code for the three themes now means each theme can develop independently.
-As the MoskhaArcGreen theme is the default theme for BL 5.0, features not wanted or desired in the other two ar themes can now be added.
+As the MoskhaArcGreen theme is the default theme for BL 5.0, features not wanted or desired in the other two arc themes can now be added.

 ### Disadvantages of a copy here